OSGeo/OSGeoLive-doc/en/quickstart/mb-system_quickstart.rst

 The online HTML version of the Cookbook tutorial can be found at http://www.ldeo.columbia.edu/res/pi/MB-System/mb-cookbook/

-The PostScript version of the documentation can be found on this LiveDVD at `/usr/local/mbsystem/ps/ <../../mbsystem/ps/>`_
+The documentation can be found on this LiveDVD at `/usr/share/doc/mbsystem-doc/docs/ <../../mbsystem/docs/>`_

 The PDF version of the cookbook is included on this disc at `/usr/local/mbsystem/mbcookbook.pdf <../../mbsystem/mbcookbook.pdf>`_